hawtio/hawtio/BUILDING.md

 Then to incrementally compile the project its a simple matter of running 'grunt' :) By default this then watches for changes to the source files and auto-recompiles on the fly

     grunt

+## Running Unit Tests

+Once you have a local build (or ideally are using the _mvn -Pwatch_ command to do incremental compiles as you edit the source), you can open the unit test runner via

+    cd hawtio-web
+    open src/test/specs/SpecRunner.html

+This then runs the [unit test specificiations](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/test/specs/spec) using [Jasmine](http://pivotal.github.com/jasmine/) in your browser.
+From this web page you can use the browser's debugger and console to debug and introspect unit test cases as required.

 ## Running the End-to-End Integration Tests